JonathanReeve/template-research-paper/README.md

 # template-research-paper

 A template for a research paper, which compiles to many file formats.
+[Read the blog post that inspired this template here.](https://jonreeve.com/2021/05/rethinking-mla-papers/)

 # Usage